Sekai219/Surface-Dial-settings/README.md

 ## Features

 - **Hotkey Functions**:
-  - **Left Rotation**: Depending on the script state, sends the left arrow key or scrolls up.
+  - **Left Rotation**: Custom or default keys based on settings
-  - **Right Rotation**: Depending on the script state, sends the right arrow key or scrolls down.
+  - **Right Rotation**: Custom or default keys based on settings
-  - **Double Click**: Toggles the script’s enable/disable state and displays a status notification.
+  - **Double Click**: Toggles the mode 1/2 state and displays a status notification.
 You can turn off the toggle notification in the settings.
-  - **Single Click**: Sends the space bar key or pause key.
+  - **Single Click**: Custom or default keys based on settings

-- **Tray Menu**:
-  - **Surface Dial Settings**
-  - **Pause Hotkeys**: Pauses the hotkey functions.
-  - **Pause Script**: Pauses all script functions.
-  - **Exit Script**: Exits the script and closes the program.

 ## Installation and Usage